 - Freshly ground black pepper

 Place beans in a large bowl and cover with 3 quarts of water.
 Add 2 tablespoons kosher salt and set aside at room temperature overnight.
-(See note above).
+(See note).

 Heat 2 tablespoons oil in a large Dutch oven over medium-high heat until shimmering.
 Add sausage and cook, breaking it up with a wooden spoon or potato masher until starting to brown, about 8 minutes total.
 Add onion and celery and cook, stirring, until softened, about 4 minutes.
 Add garlic, half of the rosemary, and half of the lemon zest and cook, stirring, until fragrant, about 30 seconds.
 Add chicken stock and bay leaves.